 Healthforce Center at the University of California, San Francisco (UCSF) has been awarded a five-year grant of $7 million from The California Endowment to launch a specialized area of focus on health workforce policy in California starting in 2023.
 (Read our launch announcement in October 2023.)

 Whether you are an advocate, policymaker, researcher, employer, workforce collaborative member, or a health student or worker, we want to hear your voice!
-Please join one of the two design workshops to share your ideas and recommendations.
-If you’re not able to attend, contact us for the pre-work to provide your thoughts by email.
+If you weren't able to attend the workshops, contact us for the pre-work to provide your thoughts by email.

 California is facing significant shortages, as well as a stark lack of diversity, among health care workers.
 Widespread burnout has resulted in a dramatic number of workers leaving the field and further exacerbating shortages.
 Decades of effort to pursue a culturally responsive, diverse, and inclusive health workforce that reflects the demographics of California have been slow to yield progress and have infrequently included community voices, and most have not confronted the racism that is embedded in the policies, structures, and processes that yield our health care workforce.